Welcome to the Music guide. Throughout the guide's sections you'll find our suggestions for key resources and information in this subject area.

 MUSIC SCORE ANTH M21 T84 TWE

-Our discovery tool will look for books, journal articles and more in one quick easy search - a great place to start your research.
-For a more comprehensive search, individual databases offer greater functionality and give full access to a tailored suite of resources for your subject.
+Our discovery tool, Library Search, will look for books, journal articles and more in one quick easy search - a great place to start your research.
+The results list also includes full-text links to subscribed content, like articles and textbooks.

 Search for books only (does not include all electronic books):